Robert Helpmann: 1980s

 In 1981 Helpmann staged another revival of his ballet Hamlet, this time featuring Anthony Dowell.
 The production was given first at Covent Garden and was later taken to New York.
 In Sydney, Helpmann directed and choreographed Handel's opera Alcina, and in the US he directed Lilli Palmer in a one-woman show about Sarah Bernhardt, Sarah in America.

+In New Zealand, Helpmann supervised the 1981 world premiere of the musical Aloha he had co-authored with Hawaiian composer Eaton Magoon Jr, staged by the Hamilton Operatic Society at the Founders Theatre directed by Robert Young, with Derek Williams as orchestrator and musical director.
+A cast recording produced by Carl Doy was made of the show at Mandrill Studios.
+In 1983 there was a Hawaiian production of the show, followed in 1985 by a Michael Edgley revival production starring Patricia Morison at His Majesty's Theatre, Auckland, directed by Joe Layton with Derek Williams rehired as Musical Director.
+New Zealand-born singer Derek Metzger starred in all Aloha productions.

-The following year he appeared with Diana Rigg in Harvey Schmidt's musical, Colette, which opened in Seattle but folded before reaching Broadway.
+The following year Helpmann appeared with Diana Rigg in Harvey Schmidt's musical, Colette, which opened in Seattle but folded before reaching Broadway.
 He then made his last British appearance in an acting role, playing Cardinal Pirelli in a revival of Sandy Wilson's Valmouth at the Chichester Festival.
 Irving Wardle wrote in The Times, "It is not a large part, but Helpmann's hooded smiles and baleful oeuillades, his capacity to express elegant corruption to his beringed finger-tips, lodge one imperishable image."

 In 1983 Helpmann directed Gounod's opera Roméo et Juliette in Sydney, and later in the year appeared there as the elderly Bosie in Justin Fleming's play about Oscar Wilde, The Cobra, with Mark Lee as Bosie's young self.
 In 1984, together with Googie Withers and John McCallum, he toured in Ted Willis's play Stardust, and joined his sister Sheila to record two episodes of the Australian soap opera A Country Practice, which were shown in 1985.
 Early in that year he was in the US directing a revival of the operetta The Mery Widow for the San Diego Opera.
 In June, at the Sydney Opera House, he directed Joan Sutherland in Bellini's I Puritani.
 His last stage appearances were as the Red King in Checkmate, with the Australian Ballet, in Melbourne and Sydney in May 1986.

+Death

-Helpmann died of emphysema in Sydney on 28 September 1986.
+Helpmann died of emphysema in Sydney on 28 September 1986, at the age of 77.
 He was given the rare tribute of a state funeral, held on 2 October at St Andrew's Cathedral, Sydney.
 Tributes were paid in both Houses of the Parliament of Australia.
 In the Senate all senators present stood in silence.
 This was noted as a rarity, and it was put on record that "it is only in exceptional circumstances that motions of condolence are moved for distinguished Australians who have not sat in the Parliament".
 Senator Stan Collard said: